RTSNet: Learning to Smooth in Partially Known State-Space Models (Preprint): Introduction

 \section{Introduction}

-Estimating a hidden state of a dynamical system from noisy observations is one of the most fundamental tasks in signal processing, with applications in localization, tracking, and navigation \cite{durbin2012time}.
-When all data is available at the beginning of the processing task we can get a more accurate state estimate using a {\em smoothing} algorithm, as opposed to {\em filtering}.
-While filtering (also known as \acl{rt} tracking) estimates the current state from past and current observations, smoothing is about simultaneous state recovery of all available data on the entire time horizon.
-Filtering and smoothing date back to the work of {Wiener} from 1949 \cite{wiener1949extrapolation}.
+A broad range of applications in signal processing and control require estimation of the hidden state of a dynamical system from noisy observations.
+Such tasks arise in localization, tracking, and navigation~\cite{durbin2012time}.
+State estimation by filtering and smoothing date back to the work of {Wiener} from 1949~\cite{wiener1949extrapolation}.
+Filtering (also known as \acl{rt} tracking) is the task of estimating the current state from past and current observations, while smoothing deals with simultaneous state estimation across the entire time horizon using all available data.